justinkkgoh/VAE-Latent-Space-Exploration/README.md

   - A folder is created for each time slice applied (0.5, 1.0, 1.5 & 2 seconds).

 ## Training the VAE - Work in progress
 After applying the preprocessing pipeline.
 I will be feeding the data into a VAE model to try and replicate the results obtained in the referenced paper.
+Results of the reconstructed image are evaluated using SSIM, whereas classification uses MSE.
+Currently I am finetuning the model to attain better SSIM values.

 The VAE model used [2] was adapted from the github repo "VAE_Reconstruction_Classification"

 ## References
 [1] “Examining the Size of the Latent Space of Convolutional Variational Autoencoders Trained With Spectral Topographic Maps of EEG Frequency Bands”, TAUFIQUE AHMED, LUCA LONGO